-The interpretation of the annotation structure of sentence (B27d) is obtained by the scoped merge of the NP annotation interpretations linked with a love-event in their respective semantic roles, while interpreting the anaphoric "his" as referring to a member of the participant set of the quantifier "Every scholar".
-The operation that performs this scoped merge, designated by $\oplus^{ps}$ ('possessive scoped merge'), is defined in (B29).
-Like the ordinary scoped merge, it merges the nuclear information in two participation structures while observing the scope relations between the quantifiers, and additionally applies the possessive restriction in the second argument to the intended referent provided in the first argument.
-This 'APPLY' operation combines a possessive restriction [ z | Poss(z,y) ] with a referent x to produce the condition Poss(x,y).
+The interpretation of the annotation structure of (B26d) is obtained by the scoped merge of the NP annotation interpretations linked with a love-event in their respective semantic roles, while interpreting the anaphoric "his"

+as referring to a member of the participant set of the quantifier "Every scholar".
+The operation that performs this scoped merge, designated by \oplus^{as} ('anaphoric scoped merge'), is defined in (B27).
+Like the ordinary scoped merge, it merges the nuclear information in two participation structures while observing the scope relations between the quantifiers; additionally, the anaphoric element in the second argument is interpreted as the quantified referent provided in the first argument.14 This operation, designated 'ANS' (Anaphoric Substitution), combines a condition C(z) with a referent a to produce the condition C(a) - see (B27a).
+In (B27e) the interpretation scheme specified in (B28a-d) is instantiated for the annotation structure of sentence (B26d).